header-banner-yoghurt_low_fat._lowerjpg_.jpg

 What does low-fat mean?

 Food manufacturers like to use “claims” to point out the nutritional benefits of their products.
 One such claim is “low-fat”.
-However, they are not allowed to stick just any label on their products.
+However, they cannot stick a label on their products at random; it needs to be backed up with something credible.

 As a rule of thumb, a product can only be labelled as “low-fat” if it contains less than 3g of fat per 100g for solid foods.
 This means that 30% or less of the calories come from fat.1 For liquids, this is 1.5g of fat per 100ml.2